MicheleBarucca97/Randomised-Nystrom-Algorithm/README.md

 Notice that the SVD factorization has to satisfy the property from Cholesky factorization such that the starting matrix can be expressed as the product of a lower triangular matrix and its conjugate transpose.
 To have this nice property, since $A$ is symmetric, the SVD coincide with the definition of eigenvalues and eigenvectors $A = U \Sigma U^T$.
 Then, we can observe that $A = U \sqrt{\Sigma} \sqrt{\Sigma} U^T$.

 Concerning the second question, if you do a rank-k truncation directly on $B = \Omega_1^T A \Omega_1$ you lose accuracy in the algorithm.
-The main idea for the Nystr\"{o}m code can be wrapped in the following algorithm:
+The main idea for the Nyström code can be wrapped in the following algorithm:

 **Randomized Nyström with rank-k truncation on $B$.**